 About the Author

 Paddy Eger entered the world of professional writing in 2000.
-Her publishing credits include dozens of newspaper and magazine articles, hundreds of web and education blog articles, invented math games and three book awards for her nonfiction book Educating America: 101 Strategies for Adult Assistants in K-8 Classrooms and praise for Educating America Desktop Flipbook and a planning workbook.
+Her publishing credits include dozens of newspaper and magazine articles, hundreds of web and education blog articles, invented math games and received book awards for her nonfiction book Actively Ignite Your Classroom with 101 Strategies for Adult Assistants in K-8 Classrooms and praise for Educating America Desktop Flipbook and Actively Ignite Getting Started: A Teacher’s Planning Guide for including Adult Assistants.
+She’s added a book of original games entitled, 98 Individual and Partner Skill-Building Math Games and several classroom-ready projects.

 Paddy graduated from the University of Washington and taught elementary school for more than twenty years.
-When she joined the PCEP, a co-op public school, she established a training program for classroom volunteers that became the foundation for her Educating America books.
+When she joined the PCEP, a co-op public school, she established a training program for classroom volunteers that became the foundation for her Actively Ignite education books and materials.

 After she retired from teaching she discovered her enthusiasm for fiction writing.
 Paddy says, “Stories come to me like an itch; they refuse to leave until I promise to scratch around for their meaning and write them down.”

-Her novel ideas grew from an early love of dancing.
+Her first novel ideas grew from an early love of dancing.
 From age three until twenty she took lessons in tap, character, jazz and ballet.
 She performed in recitals, area functions, musicals, and for a World’s Fair.
-When Paddy taught school she produced original poems, dances and songs for her students to encouraged free movement activities that foster student creativity.
 She often organized classroom and school-wide talent shows.

-Her love of being raised as a small-town girl and a desire to create realistic stories where skill and steady persistence open doors for dancers became the foundation for 84 Ribbons.
-The story blossomed to a trilogy with the next books, When the Music Stops, Letters to Follow and Act 4.
+Her love of being raised as a small-town girl led to her memoir, Small Town Girl, and a desire to create realistic stories where skill and steady persistence open doors for dancers.
+84 Ribbons blossomed to a series when she added When the Music Stops, Letters to Follow and Act 4.

 Paddy’s debut novel, 84 Ribbons, focuses on the fiercely competitive world of ballet.
 The YA novels follow two young women through their first years of professional dancing as they balance day-to-day life with the complex world of ballet.
 84 Ribbons won several awards including a Moonbeam, a Feathered Quill and various west coast book awards.